 - If a developmentally disabled person is having surgery, a parent or legal guardian must be present to sign the surgery consent form.
 If you are the legal guardian, bring proof of guardianship papers with you.

-- You must arrive on the 2nd floor of the TMC Orthopaedic and Surgical Tower one hour prior to your scheduled surgery time, unless told otherwise by your surgeon.
+- You must arrive on the second floor of the TMC Orthopaedic and Surgical Tower two hours prior to your scheduled surgery time unless told otherwise by your surgeon.
 If you are having cataract surgery, please arrive 1½ hours before your surgery time so that we can begin giving you drops to dilate your eye.